 As of this writing, nearly a quarter of all businesses are still using Windows 7 for one reason or another.
-Having chosen not to upgrade to Windows 10 (or didn’t want to upgrade their Windows 7-dependent software) when it was offered free, with fears that it would be more mobile device oriented, it seems these businesses don’t want to fork over the money to upgrade away from Windows 7.
+Having chosen not to upgrade to Windows 10 (or didn’t want to upgrade their software) when it was offered free, with fears that it would be more mobile device oriented, it seems these businesses don’t want to fork over the money to upgrade.

 The problem with this strategy is that, as we mentioned at the outset, Windows 7 is no longer supported by Microsoft and is a major security problem.
 With no more security patches and updates, the OS will become filled with vulnerabilities, exposing business data.

 Is your business one of the whopping 47 percent of businesses that were still using Windows 7 when Microsoft retired it in January?

 Can your business afford to lose control over its data?